FAQs at bottom of the article

 Gather round, team.
 From this day forth, everyone is a soldier of fortune.
 Today, that fortune is knowledge.
 In 1983, a team assembled to turn the tide on their own bad luck.
-Those men became known as the A-Team, special forces cast united by their unit and by the crime they never committed.
+Those men became known as The A-Team, a special forces unit united by the crime they never committed.
 Luckily, the cast could live way more freely than their on-screen counterparts.
 But what exactly did they get up to after this iconic action show ended?

-The A-Team cast made this show into a mixture of action and comedy, that in part, helped rescue NBC in the ’80s.
-Constant bickering between B.A and Murdock along with chemistry between all four characters kept viewers enthralled for five seasons.
+The A-Team cast made this show into a mixture of action and comedy, that in part helped rescue NBC in the ’80s.
+Constant bickering between B.A and Murdock, along with chemistry between all four characters, kept viewers enthralled for five seasons.
 And the show presented all these shenanigans in a remarkably family-friendly format despite the high levels of action.
 Catch up with this unique team here.

 George Peppard (John Hannibal Smith)

-When it came to plans coming together, John Hannibal Smith was one guy always on the jazz.
+When it came to plans coming together, John Hannibal Smith was one guy always at the ready.
 This proved exceptionally lucky for him since he and the team got into some outrageous stunts.
 Fortunately, Hannibal thrived on thrills, usually drawing on his iconic cigar, before spouting some highly quotable line of dialogue.
 When forming The A-Team cast, producers chose well with George Peppard who was actually a U.S. Marine in the ’40s.
 He even rose to the rank of Corporal.
-Additionally, Peppard studied to become a pilot after completing his service.
-Semper Fi, Corporal.
+Additionally, Peppard studied to become a pilot after completing his service as Semper Fi, Corporal.

 This action icon was nearly an oil tycoon.
 Peppard was supposed to be Blake Carrington in Dynasty, but he thought the role was too much like JR Ewing from Dallas.
 But two years later, Peppard ended up a soldier of fortune with the A-Team.
 By this point, Peppard was a pretty big deal in Hollywood thanks to co-starring with Audrey Hepburn in Breakfast at Tiffany’s, but his ego took a beating as Mr. T began to take the reins of public popularity.
 Things only got worse after Peppard learned that Mr. T actually made more money than him, too.